image

 Project Brief

-Sea Cliff is conceived as a reworking of a uniform mass into a more articulated residential presence within Dubai Islands.
+Sea Cliff is a residential development on Dubai Islands that reinterprets a uniform mass into a more articulated architectural presence.

-Through facade and landscape interventions, the design introduces depth, variation, and human-scaled spatial moments, transforming the volume into a more layered and habitable environment.
+Through facade and landscape interventions, the project introduces depth, variation, and human-scaled spatial moments that transform the building into a layered residential environment.

-The design reshapes the monotone mass through controlled slits and carved pockets that create terraces and outdoor lounges, extending living spaces outward while framing views and reducing perceived bulk.
-A restrained palette of bronze metal, travertine, and dark mullions defines a cohesive language, where vertical articulation and layered facade elements create a composition that unfolds gradually, revealing varied spatial conditions from different perspectives.
+The design reshapes the monotone mass through controlled slits and carved pockets that introduce depth, hierarchy, and human-scaled moments across the façade.
+These interventions create terraces and outdoor lounges that extend living spaces outward while framing views and reducing the building’s perceived bulk.
+A restrained palette of bronze metal, travertine, and dark mullions defines a cohesive architectural language, where vertical slits emphasize proportion and slenderness, and layered façade elements operate as a system rather than a surface, unfolding gradually to reveal varied spatial conditions from different perspectives.

 Project Info